 For example, a formula may advertise that it helps reduce infant crying, fussiness, or gas.
 However, if any ingredients have been added or changed in these varieties, this may only be noted in the ingredient list, not on the front of the container.

-Researching lactose-reduced infant formulas
+Additional research on lactose-reduced infant formulas

-As with so much in the research world, Dr. Young’s work is opening the door to important areas of further research.
-Besides looking more closely at different carbohydrates in different formulas, she is also interested in studying other nutrients like iron and vitamin D- how they are different between formulas and what this means for babies.
+As with so much in the research world, Dr. Young’s work opens the door to important areas of further research.
+Besides looking more closely at different carbohydrates in different formulas, she is also interested in studying other nutrients like iron and vitamin D— how they are different between formulas and what this means for babies.

 Dr. Young was a co-author on the abstract titled ‘Lactose-Reduced Infant Formulas Are Over-Consumed Whereas Hypoallergenic Infant Formulas Are Not – When Compared to Medical Necessity’ which was presented at NUTRITION 2021 LIVE ONLINE as a virtual poster presentation.
 For the abstract for this presentation, click here.
 NUTRITION 2021 LIVE ONLINE is the annual flagship meeting of the American Society for Nutrition.
 Session recordings are available for purchase on ASN on Demand, ASN’s online nutrition research and education resource.